Michael Schmidt (poet)

 Michael Schmidt OBE FRSL (born 2 March 1947) is a Mexican-British poet, author, scholar and publisher.

 Early life

-Born in Mexico City, Mexico, Schmidt was educated at The Hill School from 1959 to 1965 and earned an English-Speaking Union Scholarship to attend Christ's Hospital School (1965–66).
-He studied at Harvard University and at Wadham College, Oxford University.
+Schmidt was born in Mexico City, Mexico, on 2 March 1947.
+He was educated at The Hill School from 1959 to 1965 and earned an English-Speaking Union Scholarship to attend Christ's Hospital School (1965–66).
+He studied at Harvard University and at Wadham College, Oxford University, subsequently settling in England.

 Career

-Schmidt was Professor of Poetry at Glasgow University until 2014, the Writer in Residence at St. John's College, Cambridge from 2012 to 2015 and a visiting fellow at Trinity College, Cambridge from 2017 to 2018.
+Schmidt was Professor of Poetry at Glasgow University until 2014, Writer-in-Residence at St. John's College, Cambridge, from 2012 to 2015 and a visiting fellow at Trinity College, Cambridge, from 2017 to 2018.
 He is founder (1969) and editorial and managing director of Carcanet Press and a founder (1973) and general editor of PN Review.